 From the very beginning of discussions about NAATI, around November 1973, the intention was always to create a system that would improve the quality of interpreting and translation services for the benefit of new arrivals who had come to Australia under the post-war migration program.
 In particular, it was recognised that communication problems were hampering migrants’ access to services in the Australian community.
 The Immigration Minister at the time asked the Committee on Overseas Professional Qualifications - COPQ, whose remit was to harmonise the different approaches by a range of professional bodies across Australia to the consideration of overseas qualifications – to devise a system for creating a T&I profession.
 Within seven months COPQ produced a report that would serve as the blueprint for setting up NAATI and a professional practitioners’ association.

 Despite a number of delays, in September 1977 NAATI was instituted and charged with the task of facilitating the birth of a national professional association.
 At the time it was expected that this association would take over the functions of NAATI, which itself was given a term of 5 years.
 On 1 July 1983, the restructured NAATI became a company limited by guarantee, owned by the nine governments of Australia.
-Its responsibilities were to be T&I accreditation, approval of courses, and registration.
+Its responsibilities were to be T&I accreditation, endorsement of qualifications, and registration.
 It had already devised a multilevel testing and accreditation program, which began operating at the beginning of the decade.

 The second body planned to emerge from the restructure was the professional association.
 At this point government ceased to fully fund NAATI and provide administrative support, expecting it to raise a large portion of its own operating funds.
 It was clear that no association could take over the work of accreditation, not only for financial reasons but also because of lack of coherence between the existing associations.